mickelindahl/breakpad_server/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mickelindahl/breakpad_server/badge.svg?branch=master)](https://coveralls.io/github/mickelindahl/breakpad_server?branch=master)

 # Breakpad server
-A simple breakpad server built on [Hapi](http://hapijs.com) and postgresql.
+A simple breakpad server built on [Hapi](http://hapijs.com) and postgresql that works on Heroku straight out of the box.

 ## Installation
 Get started with the server by cloning this repo, `cd` into it and install all dependent modules: